-Today, Mark and Spencer are discussing Grayson 12, originally released September 23rd, 2015.
+Today, Patrick and Spencer are discussing Batman and Robin 37, originally released December 17th, 2014.

 …for us and for our salvation, He came down from heaven: by the power of the Holy Spirit, He was born of the Virgin Mary and became man.
 For our sake, He was crucified under Pontius Pilate; He suffered, died and was buried.
 On the third day He rose again, in fulfillment of the scriptures; He ascended into heaven and is seated at the right hand of the Father.